-The COVID-19 pandemic and the emergency measures the governments implemented to contain the spread of the disease have been the key factor impacting the economic situation in both the Czech Republic and in the Slovak Republic.
-Such measures resulted in a substantial slowdown in economic activity already in 2020 and in 2021.
+Over the last years, the COVID-19 pandemic and the containment measures the governments implemented have been the key factor impacting the economic situation in both the Czech Republic and in the Slovak Republic.
+Such measures resulted in a substantial slowdown in economic activity as well as changes in consumption patterns that continue to impact our business, most notably our tourist channel in 2022, which is yet to recover to the prepandemic levels.